Dynamic Search Ads (DSA) and ecommerce are the perfect match, like honey on a spicy pizza. Here are 5 ways we use DSA with retail clients

 Things to watch out for:

 The best and worst thing about this Ad Group is that it casts the widest net for traffic, which as I’m sure you’ve guessed, can lead to an increased spend on irrelevant traffic.
 Be proactive about adding negative keywords for search terms you think may arise.
-Then monitor the search terms for this Ad Group specifically, adding additional negative keywords when necessary.
+Monitor the search terms for this Ad Group specifically, adding additional negative keywords when necessary.
 Google often uses misspelled brand terms for this traffic.

 On the flipside, as well as squeezing more conversions for your DSA, the additional data generated by this Ad Group can potentially inform new ideas for general campaigns, or ad groups you may have previously overlooked.